 Categories

 1. Read the full Creator Equipment Guide 2026 for cross-niche context

-3. If you’re building other content alongside gaming, see my cross-platform creator equipment guide
+3. Building other content alongside gaming?
+See my cross-platform creator equipment guide

-4. Understand how gaming’s CPM fits into gear-spend maths in my high-CPM niche priorities breakdown
+4. See how gaming’s CPM fits the gear-spend maths in my high-CPM niche priorities breakdown

-5. Avoid the common traps in creator equipment mistakes to avoid
+5. Sidestep the usual traps in creator equipment mistakes to avoid

-6. For personalised advice on upgrade priorities for your specific channel, book a free discovery call
+6. Want upgrade priorities for your specific channel?
+Book a free discovery call

+Categories